Simplified Airway Risk Index

-The Simplified Airway Risk Index (SARI), or El-Ganzouri Risk Index (EGRI), is a multivariate risk score for predicting difficult tracheal intubation.
+The Simplified Airway Risk Index (SARI), or El-Ganzouri Risk Index (EGRI), is a multivariate risk score thought to estimate the risk of difficult tracheal intubation.

 The SARI score ranges from 0 to 12 points, where a higher number of points indicates a more difficult airway.
-A SARI score of 4 or above indicate a difficult intubation.
+A SARI score of 4 or above is thought to indicate a difficult intubation.

 Seven parameters is used to calculate the SARI score: Mouth opening, thyromental distance, Mallampati score, movement of the neck, the ability to create an underbite, body weight and previous intubation history.